 Export Photos in their Original Format

-I would but the edited and originals in the same folder, Once you have done the Export Import the images for use in Lightroom !
+I would put the edited and originals in the same folder.
+Once you have Exported the picture files, Import them into Lightroom !